Irene Pepperberg

-Irene Maxine Pepperberg (born April 1, 1949) is a scientist noted for her studies in animal cognition, particularly in relation to parrots.
-She has been a professor, researcher and/or lecturer at multiple universities, and she is currently a research associate and lecturer at Harvard University.
+Irene Maxine Pepperberg (born April 1, 1949) is an American scientist noted for her studies in animal cognition, particularly in relation to parrots.
+She has been a professor, researcher and/or lecturer at multiple universities, and she is currently an Adjunct Research Professor at Boston University.
 Pepperberg also serves on the Advisory Council of METI (Messaging Extraterrestrial Intelligence).
-She is well known for her comparative studies into the cognitive fundamentals of language and communication, and she was one of the first to work on language learning in animals other than human species (exemplified by the Washoe project), by extension to a bird species.
+She is well known for her comparative studies into the cognitive fundamentals of language and communication, and she was one of the first to work on language learning in animals other than primate species (exemplified by the Washoe project), by extension to a bird species.
 Pepperberg is also active in wildlife conservation, especially in relation to parrots.

 Early life, family and education

 Born in 1949 as Irene Platzblatt in Brooklyn, New York City, New York, she was an only child.
 Her father, Robert Platzblatt, was a biochemist and middle school teacher.
 Her parents were both first-generation American Jews.
 Her mother's parents were from Romania, and her father's from Lithuania.
 In the 1950s, the family resided in Brooklyn in an apartment above a store, and beginning at a very young age, Irene would own and train a series of budgies.

-She earned her bachelor's degree in Chemistry from the Massachusetts Institute of Technology in 1969, and brought one of her budgies there with her.
+She earned her bachelor's degree in chemistry from the Massachusetts Institute of Technology in 1969, and brought one of her budgies there with her.
 She subsequently earned a master's degree in Chemistry in 1971 at Harvard University, followed by a doctorate in Chemical Physics in 1976 at Harvard.
 During her doctoral program, she saw an episode of the PBS TV series Nova about animals and language, which influenced her to focus on that instead of chemistry.